khilang/khi/reference.md

 All rows must have the same number of columns.

-A table that has only one column is also known as a *list*, and its entries are known as *elements*.
+A table that has only one column is also known as a *list*, and a table that has one row is known as a *tuple*.

 An *empty table* is a table with no values.
 An empty table component is written as `[#]`.